 Attributes Discussion

 The Board of Directors provided opinions on the attributes they thought the public would normally expect of an organization bearing the mission and vision of the AWC.
 The following table summarizes the discussion.
-The facilitator gathered these attributes and discussion notes and organized then into themes.
-The themes identified and described below:
+The facilitator gathered these attributes and discussion notes and organized them into themes.
+The themes are identified and described below: